ShlokDesai33/React18-OTP-Input/README.md

-# React 18 OTP Field Component
+# React 18 OTP Component

 Welcome to the React One-Time Password (OTP) Field component!
 This component will enable you to easily and efficiently implement an OTP input field in your react application. 🔒